 Do you dream about walking out your door to fresh mountain air and fluffy white snow; all geared up with snowboard in hand?
-Working in a resort is a good option for travelers because you will be able to finance your trip as well as gain work experience.
+If that sounds like you, working in a resort may be the perfect fit.
+It’s a good option for travelers who love to hit the slopes because you’ll be able to finance your snow-bound endeavors as well as gain work experience.

-After one ski season, you will find that your shredding has improved by a tenfold and you have oodles of international friends.
+After one season working at a ski resort, you’ll find that your shredding has improved tenfold and you now have oodles of international friends.

-For all of you snow bunnies that are looking to spend a season snowboarding abroad, there are lots of different positions available apart from being an instructor.
+For all of you snow bunnies that are looking to spend a season snowboarding abroad, there are plenty of different positions available apart from being an instructor.

 To help with the process, I’ve spoken to a couple of friends who are experienced in the snow resort industry.
-With their insider information, I have put together a ski resort work guide for folks that wish to find jobs in Europe or Canada.
+With their insider information, I have put together a ski resort work guide for folks that are hoping to find snow resort jobs in either Europe or Canada.

 Those who have their sights set on France, Austria, Italy, or Switzerland should start their job search a couple months in advance of the season.